aws-samples/sagemaker-studio-custom-image-samples/DEVELOPMENT.md

 ### UID/GID mismatch between AppImageConfig and Dockerfile

-SageMaker will throw an error if the UID/GID associated with the default user in the container image does not match what is provided in the `AppImageConfig` via the CLI or the Admin console.
+SageMaker will throw an error if the UID/GID associated with the default user in the container image does not match with what is provided in the `AppImageConfig` via the CLI or the Admin console.
 This error message will be similar to *SageMaker is unable to launch the app using the image [...].
 Ensure that the UID/GID provided in the AppImageConfig matches the default UID/GID defined in the image.*

 To fix this mistmatch, run the container image locally.